How Silicon Valley Pushed Coding Into American Classrooms

 Business administration is something you can do by the book and get by on it.
 Programming is unfortunately something you have to understand to do it righ

-Fantastic resource (Score:2, Interesting)
+Fantastic resource (Score:3, Interesting)

 I teach IT/Computing to 4-11-year-olds and code.org is a fantastic, free and invaluable resource.
 The activities I use (Course 1-3) build up familiarity with block-based coding, which can lead into Scratch for the old children and into secondary/high school.
 The kids really enjoy the activities and the activities have a nice steady learning curve so 90% of the time they can get on without me having to stop the whole class to explain something.
-So everyone learns at their own pace and the brighter ones can g
+So everyone learns at their own pace and the brighter ones can get further in and really be challenged without having to be held up to wait for others to catch up.
+Since it is so visual, it even caters to the poor readers and poor English language skills and gives them a rare lesson where they're on a par with the others.

+Everything I've used so far has been free which is also a boon when my IT budget is basically zero thanks to cuts in school budget.
+Any time you see 'education' attached to software you usually have to pay through the nose for something that is buggy, teaching outdated skills or technology, and that invariably runs only on XP and has a critical install disc that someone has lost.

+For the age range I'm looking at, it's teaching the right kind of problem solving skills that can be picked up when they move onto Python or whatever textual language their secondary school decides to use.

 Gimme a f***ing break!
 The kids are inside studying Art, Literature and other mostly useless subjects and you're arguing that coding is a waste of their time?
 They'd be better off on the playground than learning about computers?
 Idiot.
 Why would kids think this particular subject is their future any more than they would think accounting or any other subject is their future?